The Tales of Beedle the Bard: "Babbitty Rabbitty and her Cackling Stump"

 This story is about a king who wants to keep all magic to himself.
 To do this he needs to solve two problems: he must capture and imprison all of the sorcerers in the kingdom and he has to learn magic.
 He creates a "Brigade of Witch Hunters" and calls for an instructor in magic.
 Only a "cunning charlatan" with no magical ability responds.

 The charlatan proves himself with a few simple tricks and begins to ask for jewellery and money to continue teaching.
 However, Babbitty, the king's washerwoman, laughs at the king one day as he attempts to do magic with an ordinary twig.
-This causes the king to demand the charlatan join him in a public demonstration of magic and warns that the charlatan will be beheaded if anyone laughs.
+This causes the king to demand the charlatan join him in a public demonstration of magic, and warns that the man will be beheaded if the king can't perform magic.
 The charlatan later witnesses Babbitty performing magic in her house.
 He threatens to expose her if she does not assist him.
 She agrees to hide and help the demonstration.

-During the performance, the brigade captain asks the king to bring his dead hound back to life.
+During the performance, after seeing a hat disappear and a horse being levitated, the brigade captain asks the king to bring his dead hound back to life.
 Because Babbitty cannot use magic to raise the dead, the crowd thinks the previous acts were tricks.
 The charlatan exposes Babbitty, accusing her of blocking the spells.
-Babbitty flees into a forest and disappears at the base of an old tree.
-In desperation, the charlatan states that she has turned "into a crab apple" and has the tree cut down.
+Chased by the king and his courtiers, Babbitty flees into a forest and disappears at the base of an old tree.
+In desperation, the charlatan states that she has turned into the tree itself, and has it cut down.

-As the crowd departs, the stump starts cackling and makes the charlatan confess.
-The stump cackles again, demanding the king never hurt a wizard again, and build a statue of Babbitty on the stump to remind him of his foolishness.
+As the crowd departs, the stump starts cackling and makes the charlatan confess his deception, after suggesting that the king use the axe to cut him in half.
+After the charlatan is hauled away, the stump cackles again, demanding the king never hurt a wizard again, and build a statue of Babbitty on the stump to remind him of his foolishness.
 The king agrees and heads back to the palace.
 Afterwards, a "stout old rabbit" with a wand in its teeth hops out from a hole beneath the stump and leaves the kingdom.